I know of many travel writers that go on a trip without an

 The more you can read about a place in advance, the more story ideas

-4. With your letters of assignments in hand, contact the Convention and Visitors Bureau in the place you want to visit.
+4. With your letters of assignments in hand, contact the Convention and Visitors Bureau at the place you want to visit.
 Tell them about your assignments and request their assistance with your itinerary.

 Here’s an example: